MuhammetInceee/UI-System/README.md

 ## 🔧 Editor Tools

-Open the debug window: `IdleTemplate → Tools → UI Debug Window`
+Open the debug window: `UISystem → Tools → UI Debug Window`

 - 📊 View active Screen and Popup stacks
 - 👁️ See all loaded panels and states